coq/coq/doc/ltac2.md

 val goal : unit -> constr
 ```

-The two above functions fail if there is not exactly one goal under focus.
+The two above functions panic if there is not exactly one goal under focus.
 In addition, `hyp` may also fail if there is no hypothesis with the
 corresponding name.